Centre for Advanced Imaging

 A series of vertical concrete fins patterned with abstracted magnetic resonance imaging defines the front elevation, whilst recalling elements of the Queensland Brain Institute building and resonating with the rim of tall eucalypts.
 The rear then aligns and knits back into a series of adjoining scientific buildings.
 Atop this building, a communal terrace for staff affords views across the landscape and sporting oval beyond.

-- Traditional Custodians of the land The Turrbal and Yuggera people
+- Traditional Custodians The Turrbal and Yuggera people

 - Collaborators Wardle in association with Wilson Architects